 For questions or inquiries please contact Alexander Marino via email at [email protected] or by phone at 403-693-5114.

 If you’re interested in more information on renouncing your US citizenship, new US tax reforms, or renunciation as a US citizen or green card holder living abroad, attend one of our free seminars.
-Check our Knowledge Portal on Learning Tax to get dates and times on upcoming US Renunciation seminars.
+Check our Upcoming Webinars page to get dates and times on upcoming webinars.

 When asked why he renounced in 2006, Mr. Gilliam replied, “The reality is, when I kick the bucket, American tax authorities assess everything I own in the world—everything I own is outside of America—and then tax me on it, and that would mean my wife would probably have to sell our house to pay the taxes.
 I didn’t think that was fair on my wife and children.”